testground/testground/infra/k8s/README.md

 Do not forget to delete the cluster on Digital Ocean once you are done running test plans.

+## Cleanup after Testground and other useful commands

+Testground is still in very early stage of development.
+It is possible that it crashes, or doesn't properly clean-up after a testplan run.
+Here are a few commands that could be helpful for you to inspect the state of your Kubernetes cluster and clean up after Testground.

+- `kubectl delete pods -l testground.plan=dht --grace-period=0` - delete all pods that have the `testground.plan=dht` label

+- `kubectl delete job <job-id, e.g. tg-dht-find-peers-e47e5301-d6f7-4ded-98e8-b2d3dc60a7bb>` - delete a specific job

+- `kubectl get pods -o wide` - get all pods

+- `kubectl logs -f <pod-id, e.g. tg-dht-c95b5>` - follow logs from a given pod

 ## Known issues and future improvements

 - [ ] 1.
 Kubernetes cluster creation - we intend to automate this, so that it is one command in the future, most probably with `terraform`.